shiruken/user-scorer/README.md

 ### Tips

 * Start with *only* Comment Reporting enabled in order to learn what thresholds are appropriate for your subreddit.
-* Enable Comment Reporting with a Report Threshold of `0` to get reports on *all* new comments (from users with assigned User Scores).
+* Use a Report Threshold of `0` to get reports on *all* new comments (from users with assigned User Scores).
-* The app will still track new comments and calculate User Scores even if both Comment Reporting and Comment Removal are disabled.
+* Comments will still be tracked even if both Comment Reporting and Comment Removal are disabled.

 ## Menu Actions